Swat District: Ethnic groups

+Religions

 Economy

 Approximately 38% of economy of Swat depends on tourism and 31% depends on agriculture.

 Agriculture

-Gwalerai village located near Mingora is one of those few villages which produces 18 varieties of apples due to its temperate climate in summer.
+Gwalerai, a village located near Mingora, is one of those few villages which produces 18 varieties of apples due to its agriculturally favourable temperate climate in summer.
 The apple produced here is consumed in Pakistan as well as exported to other countries.
 It is known as ‘the apple of Swat’.

-Swat is famous for peach production mostly grown in the valley bottom plains and accounts for about 80% of the peach production of the country.
-Mostly marketed in the national markets with a brand name of "Swat Peaches".
+Swat is also famous for peach production mostly grown in the valley bottom plains and accounts for about 80% of the peach production of the country - thus oft marketed in the national markets with a branded as "Swat Peaches".
 The supply starts in April and continues till September because of a diverse range of varieties grown.
+Salampur village, located near Saidu Sharif, is a principle region in Pakistan for the manufacture of sheets and shawls.